October 20, 2017

 "InVision's strategy on the blog has never been to be about InVision, but instead, to represent an accurate cross-section of what the design community cares about at any given point in time.
 We double-down on this concept by not actually 'authoring' our own content.
 95% of InVision content is contributed.
 We want to give designers a platform for their thoughts and their processes as it relates to design skills, methodology, and leadership."

-Based on this strategy, Byrd and her team worked with InVision’s designers and engineers to develop an array of digital content and features, including micro-video, disruptor profiles, competitions for pre-access, allowing people to organize community screenings, and built-in sharing functionality.
+Based on that strategy, Byrd and her team worked with InVision's designers and engineers to develop an array of digital content and features, including micro-video, disruptor profiles, competitions for pre-access, tools allowing people to organize community screenings, and built-in sharing functionality.
 They also partnered with companies in the community to host in-person events and screenings.

 - 200+ community events with over 18,000 attendees